davidxia3/sports_probabilistic_predictions/src/README.md

 ## `graphing/`
-This folder contains all the Python scripts that plot and graph results into PNG images.
+This folder contains all the Python scripts that plot and graph results into PDF/PNG figures.
 The figures are saved in `results/` under the same file name as its corresponding CSV results file.

 ## `processing/`